spotify/luigi/doc/configuration.rst

 db_connection
-  Connection string for connecting to the task history db using sqlalchemy.
+  Connection string for connecting to the task history db using SQLAlchemy.

 db_pool_size
   The number of connections to keep open inside the connection pool.
-  It defaults to 5.
+  It defaults to 5 by SQLAlchemy.

 db_pool_timeout
   Number of seconds to wait before giving up on getting a connection from the pool.
-It defaults to 30.
+It defaults to 30 by SQLAlchemy.

 db_pool_recycle
   This setting causes the pool to recycle connections after the given number of seconds has passed.
-It defaults to -1, or no timeout.
+It defaults to -1 or no timeout by SQLAlchemy.

 db_max_overflow
   The number of connections to allow in connection pool “overflow”.
-  It defaults to 10
+  It defaults to 10 by SQLAlchemy

 [execution_summary]